 Upon further study, the FDA found that 22 out of the 25 most abundant compounds in kratom bind to the mu opioid receptor, which essentially makes them opioid agonists.
 While 7-HMG might be the main opioid-like substance in kratom that causes euphoria and addiction, it is likely not the only one.

 Not only is kratom addictive and can lead to its own set of withdrawal symptoms, but kratom is also known to cause several severe side effects.
-When people use kratom frequently and over extended periods of time, it may cause decreased appetite, weight loss, and depression.
+When people use this drug frequently and over extended periods of time, it may cause decreased appetite, weight loss, and depression.
 Patients taking kratom are more likely to develop psychosis (i.e. hallucinations and delusions) and to experience seizures.
-There have been reports of people falling into a coma after taking kratom.
+There have been reports of people falling into a coma after using the drug.
 Kratom is also toxic to various organs in the body.
-Kratom may injure the liver, lungs, kidneys, heart, and/or the thyroid gland.
+Kratom may be bad for your liver, lungs, kidneys, heart, and/or the thyroid gland.

 In a word, yes.
 Kratom can kill you.
 It is the FDA’s position that kratom is an addictive opioid, it can be abused, and it can cause serious health problems, including death.
 The FDA has been tracking deaths associated with kratom use over the past several years.
 Through academic research, poison control data, and events submitted to the FDA by the public, researchers have identified 44 confirmed deaths associated with kratom use.

 Accounts of deaths related to Kratom use are also available in an FDA report.
 In most death cases, kratom was mixed with other substances, including inhalers and over-the-counter cold and flu medications.